anbox-cloud/discourse-docs/howto/install/customise.md

   expose: true
   num_units: 1
   options:
-    prometheus_port: 10001
-    # We use self-signed TLS certificates by default.
-If proper signed certificates are used, this can be dropped.
-    use_insecure_tls: true
+    max_http_requests_per_second: 150
   to: ['0']
 ```

-The entries under `options` in this example assign a specific port for Prometheus and allow using self-signed TLS certificates.
-There are, however, a number of additional configuration options available (see the [charm documentation](https://charmhub.io/anbox-charmers-anbox-stream-gateway)).
+The `max_http_requests_per_second` under `options` in this example allow setting the maximum number of HTTP requests that the stream gateway can handle to a custom number.
+There are a number of additional configuration options available (see the [charm documentation](https://charmhub.io/anbox-charmers-anbox-stream-gateway/configure)).
 To add further configurations, specify the desired settings under `options`.

 For example, the following YAML fragment sets some proxy values: